Planning the perfect one day itinerary in Rome? I’ve got you covered with eight sample itineraries to suit every type of traveler.

 What the assassins didn’t predict is that Caesar’s death would make him a martyr.
 It incited civil wars that led to the downfall of the republic and the rise of the Roman Empire.

-After a restoration funded by the fashion house Bulgari, the ruins of the Largo opened to the public in 2021.
-You can visit four Republican era pagan temples and the ruins of the Theater of Pompey.
+After a restoration funded by the fashion house Bulgari, the ruins of the Largo opened to the public in 2023.
+You can visit four Republican era pagan temples and the ruins of the Theater of Pompey via walkways at the site.

 The theater was built in 55 B.C. by the great military general Pompey the Great.
 The curia (meeting house) of the theater was where the Roman senators met after they had outgrown the senate house in the Roman Forum.